Fujifilm X-T3 promises epic action autofocus and more for the money

 The X-Trans sensors, like Canon's Dual-Pixel CMOS, have the phase-detection focus sensors on the image sensor.
 Fujifilm spreads the PD sensors across the entire chip, which allows it to cover 100 percent of the scene; most cameras cover at best about 85-90 percent of the center.
 Focus areas at the edges of the frame can be critical for shooting fast action, because it allows you to get more interesting shots of the subject entering and leaving the frame that can otherwise be difficult.
 The new AF system probably partly accounts for the claimed improvements in Eye Detection AF -- now it works in continuous-AF mode -- and support for face and eye detection AF in video.

 The trade-off for on-chip focus is that you lose space for the photodiodes, the light-capturing wells of the imaging part of the sensor, which frequently decreases the dynamic range.
-Fujifilm says it has mitigated that problem, and certainly some of the best sensors today, like that in the Sony A7R III, have on-chip phase-detection circuits.
+Fujifilm says it has mitigated that problem, and certainly some of the best sensors today, like that in the Sony A7R III ($2,795 at 42nd Street Photo), have on-chip phase-detection circuits.

 Upgraded video: Like its recent video-focused X-H1, the X-T3 now supports DCI 4K (4,096x2,160) along with 4K UHD (3,840 x 2,160) video.
 But the X-T3 can capture it at 60p thanks to the faster readout speed of the sensor.
 Fujifilm also says that the readout speed helps eliminate rolling shutter as well.
 In addition, the camera can capture 10-bit 4:2:0 DCI 4K video internally simultaneously with recording 4:2:2 to an external drive.
 It requires the fastest class of SD cards, but that's okay.
 There are several caveats, such as having to use the higher-compression H.265 HEVC codec to cram it into 200 megabits per second, which we haven't seen much of in midrange cameras since Samsung exited the camera business taking the NX1 with it.